Cosmological Correlators in Gauge Theory and Gravity from EAdS: (EA)dS Propagators

-4pt In this section we discuss the case $\nu=-i n, \, n \in \mathbb{N}$, which therefore applies to some points in the complementary series for scalar fields, and in even $d$ for massless scalars, gauge bosons and gravitons.
+4pt In this section we discuss the case $\nu=-i n, \, n \in \mathbb{N}$, which therefore applies to some points in the complementary series for scalar fields, and in even $d$ to scalar fields carrying exceptional series representations (including massless scalars), gauge bosons and gravitons.
 For such values of $\nu$ the coefficient \eqref{cseadstods} is divergent:

 This is a feature of the decomposition in terms of EAdS propagators $G^{\text{AdS}}_{\frac{d}{2}\pm i\nu}(z,\bar{z})$, since the dS propagators themselves are finite for such values.